AlexKluver/Interactive-Lab-Hub/Lab 4/README.md

 * "Acts like": shows how a person would interact with the device Shown below are two different videos showing how someone would interact with the device.
+The code used to control the piano can be found in piano.py

 Here is an interaction with the device of a user playing a song without using the joystick: https://user-images.githubusercontent.com/89855265/138774402-ed6e0b5c-f2f8-4cf4-951d-bf0b454cb5e1.mov